martin-damien/requests-overview/Readme.md

 - `gitlabToken` : Your Gitlab token (available at *https://gitlab.instance/profile/personal_access_tokens*).
 - `secondsToRefresh` : The number of the seconds before refreshing the list.

+You will also have to run `npm install` at the root of the project.

 ## About

 This project aims to replace https://github.com/Hexanet/MergeRequestsCI